JarrettR/FlatStack/README.md

 `python main.py`

-If a DLL error occurs on Windows, install the x86 version of the [VS Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)
+If a DLL error occurs on Windows, install the x86 version of the [VC Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)